 After a spell of applying for jobs unsuccessfully, I worked hard to improve my interview techniques and approaches.
 I have passed on these tips to others including my aforementioned colleague who secured the next job that she applied for.
 I do not think these principles are necessarily new but they seem to be effective.

 Good Preparation and a Positive Attitude are essential to a good interview:

 If we are knowledgeable about our subject then we will come across as more confident and authoritative.
-Review relevant legislation and the policy framework: The Children Act 1989, Working Together 2010, Laming, Every Child Matters (especially those five outcomes- a favourite test for interviews, even if a rather limited tool for practitioners.)
+Review relevant legislation and the policy framework: The Children and Families Act 2014, The Children Act 1989, Working Together 2010, Laming, Every Child Matters (especially those five outcomes- a favourite test for interviews, even if a rather limited tool for practitioners.)
 What are the current political developments?
 SWRB, Munroe, proposed Government changes regarding matching and ethnicity in adoption… and much more.
 A post in adoption may require knowledge of direct contact research, or attachment theory.
 A children and families social worker will need knowledge of safeguarding and risk assessment.
 Practitioners should keep up-to-date with policy, practice developments, legislation and research, but interviews test this.